 Please check with the airline regarding luggage allowance limits and the maximum allowable single item baggage weight.
 If you have a medical condition, serious illness, recently undergone surgery, or have suffered a recent accident, you must advise us and your airline and you may need to be cleared for travel by the airline which will involve obtaining a Fitness to Fly Certificate from your GP.

 7. Complaints process

 If you have any complaint during your holiday you must inform our local representative or your Group Leader and the relevant supplier of the service immediately.
 If you are not happy with their action in response please follow this up within 35 days of your return home by writing to us at Customer Services, Exodus Travels Ltd., Grange Mills, Weir Road, London SW12 0NE giving your booking reference and all relevant information.
 We will acknowledge your written notification within 7 days and aim to provide a full response within 28 days.
-We can usually sort out any complaints you may have, but if we cannot agree you can take the matter to arbitration administered by IDRS, part of the Chartered Institute of Arbitrators.
-Details and application forms are available from ABTA, 68-71 Newman Street, London W1T 3AH, www.abta.com .
-The arbitrator will only deal with your complaint if it relates to a tour and:
+We can usually sort out any complaints you may have, but we can also offer you an arbitration scheme for the resolution of disputes arising out of this contract.
+The scheme is arranged by ABTA and is administered independently.
+It is a simple and inexpensive method of arbitration on documents alone with restricted liability on you for costs.
+The upper limit on claims is £5,000 per person and £25,000 per booking form.
+The scheme doesn’t apply to claims which are solely in respect of physical injury or illness or their consequences.
+It can however deal with claims which include an element of minor injury or illness subject to a limit of £1,500 on the amount the arbitrator can award per person in respect of this element.
+Your request for arbitration must be received by ABTA within eighteen months of the date of return from holiday.
+Further information on the Code and ABTA’s assistance in resolving disputes can be found on, www.abta.com.

 8. Details of insurance